bdamokos/rpi_waiting_time_display/readme.md

 -- Case, e.g. 3D printed case or the one that comes with the display

 [^1]: The four colour version of the display does not support partial refresh, so it flickers with every refresh, making it less ideal for this application, despite the nice colours.
+[^2]: Good for our application, except it does not come with a case.
+[^3]: Best for our application so far, as it comes with a case (intended for laying face up on a table, with a cable sticking out the back).
+Different cases for a vertical orientation would be better.
 # Configuration
 ![.env file](docs/images/nano_env.png)
 The .env file is used to configure the application: